 Bill Bruford (b 1949)

 Nobody knows Bill Bruford, except for progressive rock fans, for whom he is a legend.
 He was born in Sevenoaks, the son of a vet, and boarded at Tonbridge School.
 His sister bought him some brushes that he learnt to drum with on album covers.
 He meant to go to Leeds University but, in 1968, met Jon Anderson and Chris Squire through an advert.
 They co-founded Yes, one of the prog rock greats.
 He left in 1972 to join the even more momentous King Crimson for the first of three spells.
 Never the classic pyrotechnic rock drummer, he was instead a superb technician and innovator.
-This was never more evident than on ‘Larks’ Tongues in Aspic’ (1973), when he created a wide range of percussive effects and masterfully managed Robert Fripp’s complex rhythms and arrangements.
+This was never more evident than on ‘Larks’ Tongues in Aspic’ (1973), when he somehow managed Robert Fripp’s complex rhythms and arrangements whilst melding with Jamie Muir’s extraordinary percussive effects.
 He also toured with Genesis, and in 1986 formed his own band, Bill Bruford’s Earthworks.
 In his sixties he took a PhD in music.